 Our emotions have a strong influence on us.
 They impact the way we think, react, work, and connect with others.
 Experiencing and expressing emotions, is an integral and essential part of the human experience.
 Unfortunately, some of us are emotionally and socially detached, increasingly so because of digital technology.
 Expressing yourself is more important than ever however, as it provides catharsis.

 Expressing yourself is a way of releasing those thoughts and feelings inside.
-To get started you can simply vocalize your feelings, put them down on paper, or communicate with someone over text.
+To get started on being socially skilled, you can simply vocalize your feelings, put them down on paper, or communicate with someone over text.
 Do what it takes, but let your feelings be heard.
 Suppressing your feelings instead of expressing them increases the risk of angry outbursts and is not healthy for your mental state.
 Letting your feelings out also allows the other person to help understand where you’re coming from and makes it easier to work together towards an environment in which you both feel good and positive.
+This also enables you to understand what is EQ and how you can train yourself in honing these skills.

 Listening to others is as important as voicing yourself.
 If you see someone you know upset or low, make sure to reach out, and try to start a conversation.
 There’s a good chance that they won’t offer the desired response, but you can be sure that it will help and they will eventually appreciate your concern.
 In adverse situations, keep your cool and make them understand that you are there to hear them out and help.